What is Discrete Manufacturing in Theory and Practice?

 Feel free to use apply them at your own discretion.

 Part of the joy and challenge of being an independent maker is finding the best way for your organization.
-Every business is unique, and small manufacturers are still finding new ways to do things.
-That’s why we’re passionate about informing small, craft, and artisan businesses, about what is manufacturing.
+Every business is unique, and manufacturers are still finding new ways to do things.
+That’s why we’re passionate about informing scaling manufacturers, about what is manufacturing.

 So until next time, happy manufacturing!